USS Block Island (CVE 21)

 |Notes on event|

-At 20.40 hours the USS Barr (DE 576) was damaged by a Gnat in the stern and a second Gnat missed the USS Eugene E. Elmore (DE 686).
-But the U-boat was then attacked and sunk by the latter destroyer escort and USS Ahrens (DE 575).
+At 20.40 hours USS Barr (DE 576) (LtCdr H.H.
+Love, USNR) was damaged by a Gnat in the stern and a second Gnat missed USS Eugene E. Elmore (DE 686).
+But the U-boat was then attacked and sunk by the latter destroyer escort and USS Ahrens (DE 575), which then picked up 674 survivors from the carrier.
+277 other survivors were rescued by USS Robert I. Paine (DE 578).
+They were all landed at Casablanca on 1 June.

 If you can help us with any additional information on this vessel then please contact us.